 - Medical expenses that exceed 7.5% of your adjusted gross income

-The deduction for state and local taxes will be capped at $10,000 going forward.
-Deductions for things like moving expenses, job hunting expenses and unreimbursed employee expenses will be eliminated, as will the deduction for alimony payments, tax preparation fees and home office expenses.
-Home equity loan interest will become nondeductible, along with deductions for casualty losses not covered by insurance.
+Many eligible deductions changed as a result of the Tax Cuts and Jobs Act, beginning in tax year 2018.
+For example, the deduction for mortgage interest decreased, and deductions for things like moving expenses, job-hunting expenses, and unreimbursed employee expenses were eliminated, as will the deduction for alimony payments, tax preparation fees, and home office expenses.
+Home equity loan interest became nondeductible, along with deductions for casualty losses not covered by insurance.

-There is no right or wrong answer, and it ultimately depends on your situation.
+Which is right for you ultimately depends on your situation.

-To determine if itemizing would be worthwhile for you, take a look at Schedule A of IRS Form 1040.
+Start by taking a look at Schedule A of IRS Form 1040.
 On this sheet, you can list your itemized expenses, and then total them up to compare the amount to the standard deduction.
 If the itemized amount is greater, then you would want to itemize.
-If the total itemized amount is less than the standard deduction, you would not want to itemize.
+If the total itemized amount is less than the standard deduction, you would not want to itemize; take the standard deduction instead.

-The largest deductions for most people come in the form of mortgage interest and property taxes, and in these situations, even a modest mortgage could put you over the standard deduction limit.
-Since this can total into the thousands of dollars over the standard deduction, the tax savings can be significant.
+The largest deductions for most people often come in the form of mortgage interest and property taxes.
+In these situations, even a modest mortgage could put you over the standard deduction limit.
+Since this can total into thousands of dollars over the standard deduction, the tax savings can be significant.